OceanParcels/Backtracking_Abyssal_Nanoplastics/README.md

 ## List of figures with the path to script of notebook where it was created
 - Figure 1: [terminal_velocity[Range-of-validity].ipynb](analysis/terminal_velocity[Range-of-validity].ipynb)
 - Figure 2: Not in repository.
-It was designed in specialized software.
+It was made in specialized software.
 - Figure 3:
 - Figure 4:
 - Figure 5: